-Healing your life is possible, no matter how deep your scars might be.
-You can heal your life, you can become the bright shining star you’re meant to be and there is plenty of love and support there for you.
+You can heal your life no matter how deep your scars might be.
+You can become the bright shining star you’re meant to be and there is plenty of love and support there for you.

 You can heal your life to rewrite your narrative